RobotMermaid/portfolio-iro/about.md

 * I'm learning to play the ukulele
 * I have 1 dog 2 cats 2 chickens and many fish
 * I ride a scooter
-* I speak French natively, Spanish haltingly, German hesitantly, and KLingon sporadically :)
+* I speak French natively, Spanish haltingly, German hesitantly, and Klingon sporadically!

 Growing up I was what is now called a [third culture kid.] (https://en.wikipedia.org/wiki/Third_culture_kid)  I lived in 5 countries before I came to California at 18.
 The experience made me forever curious about how people think.
 The internet is a window to the larger world and I can't get enough.
 I enjoy the challenge of understanding what is other.